 One of the Measures of a Great City is how well the benefits of a healthy economy and a high quality of life are shared within the community.
-In addition to basic needs like food, shelter and basic health care, a great city creates opportunities for all who wish to work hard toward achieving the American Dream.
+In addition to fundamental needs like food, shelter and basic health care, a great city creates opportunities for all who wish to work hard toward achieving the American Dream.

 Creating Job Opportunities.
-Raleigh was recently voted the #1 city in the nation to find a job by focusing on the fundamentals.
+Raleigh was voted the #1 city in the nation to find a job by focusing on the fundamentals.
 By cooperating with the Wake County Public School System and area universities, Raleigh has benefited from excellent educational opportunities at all levels and a highly trained workforce.
-By delivering excellent city services and amenities at a very competitive price, Raleigh is attracting high-quality companies.
-What those companies find is that Raleigh is working hard on all fronts to provide an educated workforce, competitively priced housing, and an authentic city charm with a broad range of cultural amenities.
-Throughout his 10 years on Council, Russ has been committed to the fundamentals that have brought Raleigh to the top of national rankings as a place to find a job, start a company, raise a family and retire.
+By delivering excellent city services and amenities at a very competitive price, the city is attracting high-quality companies.
+What those companies find is that Raleigh is working hard on all fronts to provide an educated workforce, competitively priced housing, and authentic city charm with a broad range of cultural amenities.
+Throughout his 12 years on Council, Russ has been committed to the fundamentals that have brought Raleigh to the top of national rankings as a place to find a job, start a company, raise a family and retire.

 Russ ‘Notable Affiliations Include: